David J. Carter: Political career

-Carter infamously banned the use of French in the Alberta Legislature in 1987, and refused to allow MLA Léo Piquette ask questions in French about French language schooling in Alberta.
+Carter banned the use of French in the Alberta Legislature in 1987, and refused to let MLA Léo Piquette ask questions in French about French language schooling in Alberta.
 The Alberta Legislature responded after the Supreme Court of Canada released its decision in R. v.
 Mercure, [1988] 1 S.C.R.
 234 in February 1988 which was addressing whether Section 110 of the Northwest Territories Act allowed French to be spoken in courts and legislatures.
 Carter allowing members to speak in French, but only if they provided the Speaker with a written translation of their comments, in advance.
 Carter continued his rivalry with Piquette in the years following, in his book Our Fragile Democracy: In Defence of Parliament Carter calls Piquette "the less than honourable member", and Piquette has countered by calling Carter "the dishonourable Speaker".

 In April 1992, Carter came under scrutiny for expenses he accrued as speaker.
 Carter ordered the cameras in the Legislature to be shut off when a reporter asked why he had billed $22,300 in living expenses from 1990 to 1991, when the speaker was provided an apartment in the Legislature free of charge.
 Carter had billed a total of $83,000 for living expenses since being elected speaker, and $171,853 in travel expenses.
 Following the question, Carter pushed Stuart Serediuk, a CFCN cameraman against a pillar in the Legislature and pinned him there in front of several reporters.
 There was significant public backlash from Albertans and other, including the New York-based Committee to Protect Journalists, which released a statement saying it "finds the assault on Mr. Serediuk deplorable", meanwhile Carter distributed a letter to all MLAs denying he made physical contact with Serediuk.
 Despite video evidence, CFCN and Stuart Serediuk declined to press charges, as the litigation would have limited the ability for the organization to report on expense abuses by MLAs.